JoshuaHolloway/WebAssembly/1/19/readme.txt

 ====================================

-19: Calling JS functions from C (Part-1)
+19: Calling JS functions from C (Part-1: Hello)

 -Emscripted doesn't import JS-functions to the WASM.
 -Instead Emscripten uses a few helper functions from the